-An alternative derivation of relativistic acceleration can be performed using Newton‘s Second Law of Motion.
+An alternative derivation of relativistic acceleration can be made using Newton‘s Second Law of Motion1 with relativistic mass.

-(This is an abridged version of the alternative derivation of relativistic acceleration.
-For the detailed version, click here).
+(This is an abbreviated version of the alternative derivation of relativistic acceleration.
+For the full version, click here).

-A simple case of proof of relativistic acceleration is that of motion in the same direction as the force.
+A simple case of proving relativistic acceleration is that of motion in the same direction as the force.
 In this case it is sufficient to use a procedure based on a scalar calculation.

 Proof with scalar calculus